Location & Contact Information

-Before having your surgery or procedure at Maimonides, it is important that the operating room team and your physician have complete medical information on your condition.
-You will need to visit the pre admission testing office if you are scheduled for an operative procedure or a procedure that requires blood tests, an EKG or X-rays.
-The (PAT) visit includes a physical examination, a review of your medical history and a nursing assessment.
+Before your surgery or procedure at Maimonides, it is important that the operating room team and your physician have complete medical information on your condition.
+You will need to visit the pre-admission testing office if you are scheduled for an operative procedure or a procedure that requires blood tests, an EKG or X-rays.
+The PAT visit includes a physical examination, a review of your medical history and a nursing assessment.
 You will also receive information on pain management and preoperative information and instructions.

 How is an appointment made?

-If your procedure or surgery is scheduled for more than three weeks in advance the PAT office will make an appointment and notification will be mailed to you.
-If your procedure or surgery is scheduled within seven days, you will receive a phone call from a staff member who will assist you in making an appointment.
-Appointments are scheduled from Monday –Friday 7AM to 4PM.
-Please be aware that the office staff does all it can to minimize the wait time.
+If your procedure or surgery is scheduled more than three weeks in advance, the PAT office will make an appointment and mail a notification to you.
+If your procedure or surgery is scheduled within the next seven days, you will receive a phone call from a staff member who will assist you in making an appointment.

-You will be greeted and asked to verify relevant information including a telephone number where you can be reached.
-It is very important that we have a correct phone number because we need to reach you the night before surgery.
-You will be informed of what time to arrive at the Medical Center for your surgery/procedure.
+You will be greeted and asked to verify relevant information including a telephone number at which you can be reached.
+It is very important that we have a correct phone number because we will need to contact you the night prior to surgery to confirm the time you will need to arrive for your procedure/surgery.

-You will be escorted to the examining area where your vital signs such as temperature, pulse, respiration, blood pressure height and weight will be taken.
+During your PAT, you will be escorted to the examining area where your vital signs - such as temperature, pulse, respiration, blood pressure height and weight - will be taken.
 You will then be escorted to an examining room.
-The patient care technician will also draw your bloods for testing and take your EKG if needed.
-If you have had blood tests in the past thirty days or x-rays in the past six months, it would be helpful if your doctor would give you a copy of them or ask to have them faxed to the PAT office.
+A patient care technician will also draw your blood for testing and take your EKG if needed.
+If you have had blood tests in the past thirty days or x-rays in the past six months, it would be helpful if you can bring a copy of them or ask for them to be faxed to the PAT office at 718-283-7436.

-An anesthesiologist will take a short health history and discuss the different types of anesthesia that you can consider for your operation.
-You will sign the consent for anesthesia and have the opportunity to ask questions regarding anesthesia.
-You may also discuss the methods available to you for postoperative pain control.
+An anesthesiologist will take a short health history and discuss the types of anesthesia you can consider for your operation.
+You will sign a consent form for anesthesia and have the opportunity to ask questions regarding anesthesia.
+You may also discuss the methods available for postoperative pain control.
 Please inform the doctor of any over the counter medication or herbal medication you are taking.

 What about Pain Management?

-At the Medical Center we offer state of the art pain control with a patient controlled analgesia pump.
-Your comfort is our priority and all staff members are coordinated in your individualized pain management care after your procedure and upon discharge.
+We offer state-of-the-art pain control with a patient-controlled analgesia pump.
+Your comfort is our priority and we provide individualized pain management care after your procedure and upon discharge.

-- You will be called the night before your surgery between 3:00-5:30pm, regarding the time you should arrive for surgery.
-Please be aware that the time you are given is generally about two hours before the time of you surgery/procedure.
+You will be called the night before your surgery between 3:00-5:30 p.m., regarding the time you should arrive for surgery.
+Please be aware that the time you are given is generally about two hours before the time of your surgery/procedure.